B. An overview of BMM’s profile#

 files used to construct dossiers (Section 12.4)

-template files used for dossiers files, INI files, and other templated materials
+template files used for dossiers, INI files, and other templated materials

 empty spreadsheet examples for the various forms of automation (Section 11)